gravitational/teleport/docs/4.4/api-reference.md

 # Teleport API Reference

-Teleport is currently working on documenting our API.

 In most cases, you can interact with Teleport using our CLI tools, [tsh](cli-docs.md#tsh) and [tctl](cli-docs.md#tctl).
 However, there are some scenarios where you may need to interact with Teleport programmatically.
 For this purpose, you can directly use the same API that `tctl` and `tsh` use.

-!!! warning
+!!!
+Note

-        We are currently working on this project.
-If you have an API suggestion, [please complete our survey](https://docs.google.com/forms/d/1HPQu5Asg3lR0cu5crnLDhlvovGpFVIIbDMRvqclPhQg/edit).
+    We are currently working on improving our API Documentation.
+If you have an API suggestion, [please complete our survey](https://docs.google.com/forms/d/1HPQu5Asg3lR0cu5crnLDhlvovGpFVIIbDMRvqclPhQg/viewform).

 ## Go Examples

 !!!
 Note
-    The Go examples depend on some code that won't be released until Teleport 5.0.
+    The Go examples depend on some features and changes that won't be released until Teleport 5.0.
 Until then, it would be best to start experimenting with the API with the latest [master branch of Teleport](https://github.com/gravitational/teleport).

 Below are some code examples that can be used with Teleport to perform a few key tasks.